 About

-The key features of the NCT are as follows: natural capital baseline mapping, ecosystem service capacity and demand mapping, habitat connectivity mapping, landscape-scale opportunity mapping, and scenario planning, with the ability to see quantified changes in ecosystem service provision with relative, biophysical and economic valuation (where applicable).
+The key features of the NCT are as follows: natural capital baseline mapping, ecosystem service capacity and demand mapping, habitat connectivity mapping, landscape-scale opportunity mapping, and scenario planning.
+Changes in ecosystem service provision are quantified through relative, biophysical and economic methods (where applicable).

 Glossary